 Taxing authorities at all levels of government use a numbering system to identify taxpayers and track tax payments.
 You will need to use the number assigned to you for personal taxes and, if required, a separate number assigned to your business when you file tax returns and payments.

 Your personal taxpayer identification number is typically your Social Security number, which is issued by the Social Security Administration.
-This number is used on all tax returns filed with the IRS and, if necessary, your state tax agency for your personal taxes.
+This number is used on all tax returns filed with the Internal Revenue Service and, if necessary, your state tax agency for your personal taxes.
 If you do not qualify for a Social Security number, the IRS will issue an Individual Taxpayer Identification Number to you for use on your tax returns.
 State taxing authorities accept either your SSN or ITIN on state tax returns and other forms.

 As a general rule, you must obtain a federal employer identification number from the IRS if you own a business.
 This number is used on the business' tax returns and other reporting forms as the taxpayer identification number for the business.
 An EIN is also used by estates and trusts that must report income to the IRS.
 A business owner who operates as a sole proprietorship or a single-member LLC can report business income on his personal return under his SSN.
 However, if the business has employees or must pay any federal excise taxes, a separate EIN must be obtained for the business.
 Unlike a personal taxpayer identification number, a separate state identification number might be required for your business in the states where it conducts business.
 Check with your state authorities for details.

 Additional IRS Taxpayer Numbers

 The IRS also requires you to obtain a separate taxpayer identification number in two other situations: adoptions and paid tax preparers.
-If you want to list as a dependent on your tax return a child or other U.S. citizen who you are trying to adopt -- but cannot obtain an SSN for -- you can use an Adoption Taxpayer Identification Number issued by the IRS.
+If you want to list as a dependent on your tax return a child or other U.S. citizen who you are trying to adopt – but cannot obtain an SSN for – you can use an Adoption Taxpayer Identification Number issued by the IRS.
 This is a temporary number to be used until the adoption is complete and you can obtain an SSN for the adopted person.
 Starting June 2011, the IRS required all paid tax preparers to use a Preparer Tax Identification Number issued from the IRS.